tobywinter/makersbnb_2017/README.md

 I want to decline a request to hire
 ```

-**Approach**
+###Approach

-For this project we plan to use:
+**For this project we plan to use:**

-Waffle for project management
+- Waffle for project management
-Sinatra for our controller with erb views
+- Sinatra for our controller with erb views
-Ruby models
+- Ruby models
-JavaScript and React to implement interactive elements to our user interface
+- JavaScript and React to implement interactive elements to our user interface

+*NOTES*

+USER STORIES TO ADD

+- SIGN IN
+- SIGN OUT